-The GPEI anticipates that the strategy for Sustaining a Poliofree World will be submitted to the 158th WHO Executive Board and noted for the Seventy-ninth World Health Assembly in May 2026.
+The executive summary of the strategy for Sustaining a Poliofree World will be presented to the 158th WHO Executive Board and the Seventy-ninth World Health Assembly in May 2026.
+The full strategy will be accessible via a footnote weblink in the report.